St Arnaud

 The level of residential development activity in St Arnaud is very low in comparison to the average area assessed nationally by AreaSearch

 St Arnaud has recorded approximately five residential properties granted approval per year over the past five financial years, totalling 27 homes.
 As of FY-26, 15 approvals have been recorded.
-On average, 0.4 new residents arrive per new home constructed annually between FY-21 and FY-25.
-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+On average, about 0.4 new residents arrive per new home constructed annually between FY-21 and FY-25.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

-The average construction cost of new properties is $223,000, which is below the regional average, suggesting more affordable housing options.
-In FY-26, $7.0 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
-Compared to the rest of Victoria, St Arnaud has significantly less development activity, with 54.0% fewer approvals per person.
-This limited new supply generally supports stronger demand and values for established homes, which is also below average nationally, indicating possible planning constraints.
-Recent building activity consists entirely of standalone homes, maintaining the area's traditional low density character focused on family homes.
+The average construction cost of new properties is $223,000, which is below the regional average.
+In this financial year, $7.0 million in commercial approvals have been registered, indicating St Arnaud's primarily residential nature.
+Compared to the rest of Victoria, St Arnaud has significantly less development activity, at 54.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes.
+Nationally, this figure is also below average, reflecting the area's maturity and potential planning constraints.

-The estimated population per dwelling approval is 1140 people, reflecting its quiet development environment.
-Population forecasts indicate St Arnaud will gain 440 residents by 2041.
+Recent building activity consists solely of standalone homes, maintaining St Arnaud's traditional low density character with a focus on family homes.
+The estimated population per dwelling approval is 1140 people, indicating a quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, St Arnaud's population is forecasted to grow by 438 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development